Gauravnandge/Stock-Market-Analysis-News-Sentiment-/README.md

 * **🌍 Market Overview:** Get a real-time snapshot of the market with major indices (S&P 500, Dow Jones, NASDAQ), top daily gainers and losers, and a performance heatmap of key stocks.
 * **📊 Deep Dive Stock Analysis:** Select any stock to view detailed interactive charts, including candlestick patterns, volume, and over 25 technical indicators like RSI, MACD, Bollinger Bands, SMA, and more.
-* **🔮 AI Price Prediction:** Utilizes a sophisticated hybrid **CNN-BiGRU-Attention** model to forecast the next day's stock price and market direction (Up, Down, Sideways) with a confidence score.
+* **🔮 Price Prediction:** Utilizes a sophisticated hybrid **CNN-BiGRU-Attention** model to forecast the next day's stock price and market direction (Up, Down, Sideways) with a confidence score.
-* **📰 AI News Sentiment Analysis:** Analyzes any financial news headline using a fine-tuned **FinBERT** model to determine the sentiment (Positive, Negative, Neutral) and predicts the potential price impact using an XGBoost model.
+* **📰 News Sentiment Analysis:** Analyzes any financial news headline using a fine-tuned **FinBERT** model to determine the sentiment (Positive, Negative, Neutral) and predicts the potential price impact using an XGBoost model.
-* **🤖 AI Financial Assistant:** A built-in chatbot powered by **Google's Gemini 1.5 Flash** with two modes:
+* **🤖 Financial Assistant:** A built-in chatbot powered by **Google's Gemini 1.5 Flash** with two modes:
     * **General Assistant:** Answers broad questions about market trends, financial concepts, and how to use the dashboard.
     * **Data Analyst (RAG):** Answers specific questions about your own data by querying an uploaded `newstock_data.csv` file using a Retrieval-Augmented Generation (RAG) pipeline.